 ENGINE / DRIVETRAIN

-Improvements to the CRF250R’s 249cc liquid-cooled, single-cylinder, double-overhead camshaft four-valve engine design achieve even greater performance and durability.
-Significantly, low rpm torque is improved through modification of the air intake, revisions to the valve timing and a straightened exhaust port.
-The changes result in a 20% increase in power at 6,500 rpm, while strong top-end power is retained.
+The CRF250R’s 249cc liquid-cooled, single-cylinder, double-overhead camshaft four-valve engine design achieves excellent performance and durability.
+Low rpm torque is maximized through the design of the air intake, valve timing and exhaust port, but strong top-end power is also on tap.

-Changing the shape of the airbox has increased its capacity by 78%, primarily on the clean side of the air filter.
-The fuel injector’s lean angle is increased from 30 to 60 degrees, enabling the spray to reach all the way to the back of the butterfly, and the throttle bore is 44 mm.
-Together these changes better cool the intake charge, improving air-intake efficiency and torque at low revs.
-An added benefit of the airbox redesign is improved serviceability of the air filter, with a spring-loaded clip replacing the previous threaded design.
+The shape of the airbox results in a large capacity, particularly on the clean side of the air filter.
+The fuel injector’s lean angle is 60 degrees, enabling the spray to reach all the way to the back of the butterfly, and the throttle bore is 44mm.
+Together these features cool the intake charge, maximizing air-intake efficiency and torque at low revs.
+The air filter features a spring-loaded clip design for easy serviceability.

-Changes to the four-valve cylinder head are numerous.
-Titanium 33 mm intake and 26 mm exhaust valves are once again utilized, but now the intake valves feature dual springs (one inside the other) to ensure precise movement at higher revs.
-The intake camshaft sprocket is now press-fit, which improves valve-timing accuracy while reducing weight.
+The cylinder head features four titanium valves (33mm intake and 26mm exhaust), with the former using dual springs (one inside the other) to ensure precise movement at higher revs.
+The intake camshaft sprocket is press-fit, which enhances valve-timing accuracy while minimizing weight.

-In order to fully realize the engine’s performance potential, the ECU provides all-new mapping to supply the optimum air/fuel mixture and ignition timing at all throttle positions and engine speeds.
-HRC-inspired launch control facilitates consistent holeshots.
+In order to fully realize the engine’s performance potential, the ECU mapping supplies the optimum air/fuel mixture and ignition timing at all throttle positions and engine speeds.
+HRC-inspired launch control facilitates holeshots.

-Getting all the power to the rear wheel reliably required a redesign of the clutch assembly.
-The clutch pack now has nine discs instead of eight, which increases the amount of disc friction material and lowers the load on the individual discs.
-The clutch basket is made more rigid for added durability, an additional friction spring reduces spring load, and lubrication is optimized to reduce wear.
-The primary ratio is now lower (3.047 vs. 3.473), and lubrication is optimized, improving clutch endurance by 21%.
-In addition, clutch-engagement feel is enhanced, and lever pull is 4% lighter.
+The clutch pack has nine discs to maximize the amount of disc friction material and minimize the load on the individual discs.
+The clutch basket is rigid for durability, a friction spring reduces spring load, and lubrication is optimized to reduce wear.
+The primary ratio is 3.047, and lubrication is optimized to enhance clutch endurance.

-Inside the five-speed gearbox, changes were made to reduce friction and improve feel when making up- and downshifts between second and third gears—a very common operation on a 250 motocrosser.
-Only one shift fork is operated to execute this gear-change (rather than two, as before), the countershaft has improved rigidity, and the shift drum is now 17 percent lighter thanks to a larger through hole and reduction of the number of lead grooves, from three to two.
+When designing the five-speed gearbox, engineers made efforts to enhance feel when making up- and downshifts between second and third gears—a very common operation on a 250 motocrosser.
+Only one shift fork is operated to execute this gear-change, the countershaft has good rigidity, and the shift drum is light thanks to a large through hole and use of only two lead grooves.

-The improvement results in better gear-shifting feel for the rider, and gear ratios are changed to better utilize the newfound engine power in the low and middle rpm ranges, with first and third being useable across broader speed ranges.
+The design results in excellent gear-shifting feel for the rider, and gear ratios are optimized to best utilize the engine power in the low and middle rpm ranges.

 CHASSIS / SUSPENSION